patricklsamson/blog/README.md

 # Blog

 This rails project is a part of my compilation of Avion School Batch 8 Activities.
+It is focused on familiarizing the fundamentals of Ruby on Rails especially how it was separated into three components Model-View-Controller(MVC).
 It is deployed on Heroku and can be accessed through this [link](https://patricklsamson-blog.herokuapp.com/).

 <!-- # README